Contact Us Today (424) 372-3112

 • You were sentenced to time in county jail

-• Pay for the program, based on an ability to pay
+• Pay for the program based on an ability to pay

-It's important to note that if you were convicted for a serious felony crime – such as a sex crime or violent crime – or you served time in a California state prison – you won't typically be eligible to participate in a house arrest program.
+It's important to note that if you were convicted of a serious felony crime – such as a sex crime or violent crime – or you served time in a California state prison – you won't typically be eligible to participate in a house arrest program.

 Terms for a California Home Confinement Program